Drive storage and free space

 - Does an icon appear onscreen?
 If so,

 what does it look like?
-If it hangs, what's on the screen?
+If machine hangs, what's on the screen?
 Is the

 screen black, blue, or gray?
 What is the cursor doing?
-Do you get a message saying that you need to restart in four
+Do you get a message saying that you need to restart?
+Or

 screen), to the Apple logo, to a blank gray, white or blue screen, to

 the desktop?
 What's on the desktop, what's in the menu bar?
 Anything

 launching on startup/login?